progfolio/elpaca/doc/manual.md

 #### :host | :fetcher

 A symbol or string representing the hosting service of the repository.
+If a string is used, it is inserted in the URI verbatim.

 ```emacs-lisp
 (example :host github)